openservicebrokerapi/servicebroker/spec.md

 using the predetermined authentication mechanism, and MUST return a `401 Unauthorized` response if the authentication fails.

-Additionally, the Service Broker MUST secure communucations with TLS.
+Additionally, the Service Broker MUST secure communications with TLS.
 The Platform and Service Broker SHOULD agree whether the Service Broker will use a root-signed certificate or a self-signed certificate.